 I used to have an account on your previous website.
 Is it still valid?

 Yes.
-All your general information has transfered to the new website.
-Sensitive information like you password is not stored on site, so please sign in with your email address, reset your password and you are good to go!
+All your general information has transferred to the new website.
+Sensitive information like your password is not stored on site, so please sign in with your email address, reset your password and you are good to go!